-Major (Core and Lists A and B) 13-14
+Major (Core and Lists A and B) 19-20

 Additional LACCD GE Plan Requirements 12-13

+(Not including 7.0 devide accordable projection).

-(Not including 7-8 double-countable major units, Students wishing to o transfer are
+(Not including 7-8 double-countable major units.
+Students wishing to transfer are advised to use either the CSU GE or IGETC plan instead.)